photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Journey to the unknown

-From Athens and it’s amazing historical Acropolis to archaeological sites as Olympia, Corinth, Thessaloniki and all the way to the coasts of Pylos, Limni, Volos and many more…
+From Athens and its amazing historical Acropolis to archaeological sites as Olympia, Corinth, Thessaloniki, and the coasts of Pylos, Limni, Volos, and many more…

-I always stop for a longer period I’ve planned.
+I always stop for a more extended period than I’ve planned.

-Evia island is one of the closest to Athens and yet one of the most unknown places that was highly recommended by a friend.
-Here I have met a marvelous doctors Mrs. Hella and Mr. Armin driven all the way from Germany with their costume made 4×4 truck- Man.
+Evia Island is one of the closest to Athens and yet one of the least known places, highly recommended by a friend.
+Here, I have met a marvelous doctor, Mrs. Hella, and Mr. Armin, who drove all the way from Germany in their customized 4×4 truck.
+Man.

-While enjoying the exquisite German humor, I have accidentally picked up some German words not knowing I am gonna need them in a future years when attending the emergency rescue seminar in Kassel held by this first-class adventures doctors.
+While enjoying the exquisite German humor, I have accidentally picked up some German words, not knowing I am gonna need them in future years when attending the emergency rescue seminar in Kassel held by these first-class adventure doctors.

-Among other very important German words I have learned the whole sentence… „kirchdithmoldisch-chinesische Kirschbaum-Schnitzereien griechischer Art“
+Among other essential German words, I have learned the whole sentence… „kirchdithmoldisch-chinesische Kirschbaum-Schnitzereien griechischer Art“

 Translation: Who knows… I made people laugh- mission accomplished!

-Small fisherman’s city Limni located in the northwestern part of the Euboea island convinced me to set my camping grown for the second time.
+The small fishermen’s city of Limni, located in the northwestern part of the Euboea island, convinced me to set up my camp for the second time.

-Without any expectations to meet the family on the coast, my Gelandewagen met his older cousin for the first time.
-That was a nice surprise.
-You could clearly see the same genetics and a proud Austrian spirit that hasn’t disappointed till this day.
-(1996/ 2013)
+With no expectations of meeting family on the coast, my Gelandewagen encountered his older cousin for the first time, which was a delightful surprise.
+It was evident that they shared similar genetic traits and a proud Austrian spirit that has continued to impress me to this day.
+(1996/2013)

-I will never forget the day when I was cooking a macaroni sauce on my small electric stove and suddenly got distracted by a family of dolphins near by.
-That day I’ve learned an important lesson.
-You can’t be on two locations at once.
-But if you want to defy physics as I did, I can reassure you It is a lose-lose situation.
-Blurry photos and burned dinner.
+I will never forget the day when I was cooking a macaroni sauce on my small electric stove and suddenly got distracted by a family of dolphins nearby.
+That day, I learned an important lesson.
+You can’t be in two locations at once.
+But if you want to defy physics as I did, I can reassure you, it is a lose-lose situation: blurry photos and burned dinner.

-Finally discharged from the daily routines, a Greek atmosphere worked as a purificator for the mind and soul.
-I was ready for the road and new stories to come.
+Finally discharged from daily routines, the Greek atmosphere acted as a purifier for my mind anddy for the journ soul.
+I was reaey and the new stories to come.

-Not long after a great experience In Limni, my journey continued to Volos where I entered another local story.
-This time I was already skilled and fully prepared to enjoy life in “Greek mode.”
-I met a wonderful history professor Mr. Dimos with his family and friends.
-It felt as if we would known each other for years.
+Not long after a great experience in Limni, my journey continued to Volos, where I entered another local story.
+This time, I was already skilled and fully prepared to enjoy life in “Greek mode.”
+I met an excellent history professor, Mr. Dimos, with his family and friends.
+It felt as if we had known each other for years.

 All rights reserved by Mismas photography.

-I said to my self, one day when I am not gonna be on such a tight schedule, I will return.
-What do you think, did I?
-Of course I did and this time I brought my German doctors with me and boy we had fun!
+I said to myself, one day, when I’m not on such a tight schedule, I will return.
+What do you think?
+Did I?
+Of course I did, and this time I brought my German doctors with me.
+Boy, we had fun!

 As an magician, Mr Dimos brought us to ‘the gypsy state’.
-The state I entered in Bosnia all ready and is only achievable if you’re surrounded with a beautiful people and a nice atmosphere.
+The state I entered in Bosnia is already there and is only achievable if you’re surrounded by beautiful people and a nice atmosphere.
 There was plenty of both.

 “Each friend represents a world in us, a world not born until they arrive, and it is only by this meeting that a new world is born.”